xytis/GURPS/Campaigns/Ravnica/pc_wataru.md

-# Backstory

 At my youth I was a drifter.
 While I was born and raised in Selesnya, I was not the standard Selesnya material.
 My desire for knowledge drove me further into the dangerous zone and out of calm and communal groves of Enclave.

 I hoped one guild after another.
 I was silent and invisible scholar who spend days in libraries or lectures.
 Since I had no ambition, nobody memorised me.
-That way i spend decades in Azorius and Selesnya libraries.
+That way I spend decades in Azorius and Selesnya libraries.
 And I even bribed old locksmith Manfred to show me the library of Orzhov Cathedral.

-Somewhere in that cathedral i found a manuscript.
-And in that roll there was a prophesy:
+Somewhere in that cathedral I found a manuscript.
+And in that roll there was a
-"Only a great beast mastering the thunder clouds will know the recipe for true immortality."
-This pushed me into the direction, for in my youthful ignorance i imagined myself as that great beast.
+prophesy: "Only a great beast mastering the thunder clouds will know the recipe for true immortality."
+This pushed me into the direction, for in my youthful ignorance I imagined myself as that great beast.

 ***

 "A phant in Izzet arctower?"
-She laughed "Keep your tusks inside, unless you want to become lightnin rod"
+She laughed "Keep your tusks inside, unless you want to become lightnin' rod"

 Minerwa was a strict supervisor.
 And a crazy scientist.
 Like all of them in Izzet guild.
-She never stopped teasing me about the lighting-phant though.
+She never stopped teasing me about the thunder-phant though.
 Even after we became close friends.

+I don't know how it happen that we became more then just friends.
+But alas that was how things became.
+Over the next few decades she helped me to further my understanding of weather and storm clouds.
+And how not to spend evenings alone.

 ***

+However, all this time I knew that all devouring time was our true enemy.
+I did not know that the time for our final goodbye would come some soon.

+***

 I remember that day quite often.
-And the question that i cant answer is always through my mind: "was I always so reckless, or was it my life in Izzet that made me so".
+And the question that I cant answer is always through my mind: "was I always so reckless, or was it my life in Izzet that made me so".
 Whatever the answer to this question is, that doesn't change what happened.